A survey of graduates 6 months after graduation reveals that Queen's graduates from these programmes have recently gone into the following:

 You do not make you application directly to the Middle Temple but submit it to Careers, Employability and Skills for shortlisting by the School of Law.
 A maximum of 2 nominated applications will then be sent to Middle Temple for further shortlisting.

 For full details, including eligibility see here.
-This opens in October and closes in November each year.
+This opens in December and closes in January for 2020.

 If you are interested in applying please read the information on the website and download the application form and information at www.qub.ac.uk/myfuture.